A-Z of Student Services

 Student Center 225

-The STTC offers workshops and tutorials on Microsoft Office products, various graphic design software packages including Adobe, computer equipment and peripherals, webpage design, and other skills.
-Technology workshops and one-on-one tutorials conducted by students help ensure your success at Western.
+The STTC offers workshops and tutorials on Microsoft Office products, various graphic design software packages including Adobe, computer equipment and peripherals, and other technology-based skills.
+Technology workshops and one-on-one tutorials conducted by students help ensure your success at WCSU.

 Substance Abuse Prevention Program (CHOICES)